 A blockchain is a specific type of database containing a list of transactions that anyone can view and verify.
 You can think of it like your bank statement or a bank ledger, where you can see a history of transactions carried out over a particular period.
 In the case of Bitcoin, the Bitcoin blockchain is a record of every time someone buys or sells Bitcoin.
 Read more about blockchain here.

 Bitcoin uses cryptographic technology, making it more secure than standard debit or credit card transactions.
 However, there are some risks involved with Bitcoin transactions.
 For example, Bitcoin wallets are not necessarily anonymous, and they rely on passwords that can never be recovered once lost.

-The current price of Bitcoin can be found here.
+The current price of Bitcoin can be found on CoinMarketCap.

 Ethereum is a technology that lets you send cryptocurrency to anyone for a small fee.
 It also powers applications that everyone can use and no one can take down.
 According to the official Ethereum website, Ethereum is for more than just payments.
 It is a marketplace of financial services, games and apps that cannot steal your data or censor you.

 The Ethereum cryptocurrency is called Ether (ETH), but most people call it Ethereum.

 Ethereum was launched in 2015 and is the second-biggest cryptocurrency in the world by market capitalisation after Bitcoin.
 Ethereum builds on Bitcoin’s innovation with significant differences making it an even more exciting blockchain network and cryptocurrency.